-In collaboration with program staff, each Baldrige Fellow develops a set of individualized learning objectives and a plan for achieving them based on the Fellow's own needs and the needs of the sponsoring organization.
+In collaboration with program staff, each Baldrige Executive Fellow develops a set of individualized learning objectives and a plan for achieving them based on the Fellow's own needs and the needs of the sponsoring organization.
 The capstone project reflects this individualized learning and development.
+Personalized feedback and guidance are also available throughout the year-long fellowship.